Digital Check scanners and teller equipment

 While straightforward and effective, this setup has some limitations in certain operating environments, which we will cover shortly.

-A network API, such as SecureLink by Digital Check®, is set up to accept inputs using the standard HTTP protocol.
+A network API, such as SecureLink by Digital Check®, is set up to accept inputs using the standard HTTPS protocol.
 This is streamlined from the full set of commands used in our other APIs, such as the Digital Check API or SmartPVA used on non-network scanners.

 Perhaps the most critical part of our network API is that it is not designed to be installed on the computer to which the scanner is connected.

 Instead, the SecureLink API runs on a small processor “in front” of the teller workstation.
-In other words, it either has to be inside the scanner itself (“Embedded”), or on a mini-computer attached to the scanner (“External”).
+In other words, it either has to be inside the scanner itself (“Embedded”), or on a minicomputer attached to the scanner (“External”).
 The chart at right explains the difference.

 Yes and no. Depending on where the API is being run (embedded or external), there may be some differences.

 In order to have an “embedded” API, the scanner needs to have extra hardware components built in — specifically, a means to connect to the network (Ethernet, WiFi, or RNDIS), and a CPU and enough RAM to run the API internally.
-Regular check scanners don’t have this by default, just the basic electronics needed to operate the device.
+Regular check scanners do not have this by default, just the basic electronics needed to operate the device.

 You might be thinking: In a virtual environment, it usually works just fine to install the software on the central server and run it from there.
-In fact, that’s one of the big advantages of a virtual setup.
+In fact, that is one of the big advantages of a virtual setup.
 Why should it be different for a scanner — why not just run it from the server like everything else?

 There are additional benefits to the device-side approach from a compatibility standpoint, the last point below.

 That makes a big difference compared to the standard way of using an API.
 In other words, if the API was installed on the PC, and that PC was running Windows, then the API had to be written for Windows.
-To be installed on a Mac, it had to be written for Mac OS X. If the scanner was trying to communicate with an Android device, there would need to be an Android API, and so on.
+To be installed on a Mac, it had to be written for macOS X. If the scanner was trying to communicate with an Android device, there would need to be an Android API, and so on.

 If you’re interested in using network-enabled check scanners, or if you have any questions about how SecureLink fits into your virtual branch project, please contact us to find out more!